 Toaster ovens use heating elements that heat the air inside the enclosed oven interior.
-This ensures that specific foods cook faster than on a traditional stove burner because hot air heats them from every direction.
+These elements ensure that specific foods cook faster than on a traditional stove burner because hot air heats them from every direction.

-Microwave ovens are mostly used to reheat, defrost, thaw, or melt various foods such as butter, cheeses, etc.
+Microwave ovens are mainly used to reheat, boil, defrost, thaw, or melt various foods such as chocolate, butter, and cheeses.

 Microwave ovens should be used to make soft, cooked meals, and they aren’t a good option for other types of food.

 For example, microwave ovens can be used to make toast, but the results are often disappointing.
 The bread may become rubbery rather than crisp, and the surface won’t turn a nice brown color.
-However, some microwaves come with a grill which lets you prepare crunchy meals.
+However, some microwaves come with a grill to prepare crunchy meals.

 The typical power consumption of a microwave oven is between 700 and 1,300 watts.
 Toaster ovens might consume between 1,200 and 1,800 watts, sometimes even more.

-Another aspect which ties into energy efficiency is cooking time.
-A toaster oven needs to be preheated, meaning that you have to waste some energy while the oven reaches the desired temperature.
+Another aspect that ties into energy efficiency is cooking time.
+A toaster oven needs to be preheated, meaning that you have to waste energy while the oven reaches the desired temperature.

-Microwave ovens work a lot faster.
-The water molecules that are in the food all heat up at the same time, which cooks the rest of the surrounding food.
+Microwave ovens work faster.
+The water molecules in the food heat up simultaneously, which cooks the rest of the surrounding food.
 Coupled with the lower power draw, this enhances energy efficiency.

 Microwave ovens don’t have this issue.
 However, it is imperative to make sure that the door is intact.
-If the door is damaged, radiation could leak when the oven is in use.
+If the door is damaged, radiation could leak when the oven is used.